 Visitors planning their holidays to Portugal can now subscribe to Portugal Travel Insurance.
-This is a travel insurance adapted to the new pandemic reality caused by COVID-19.
-Coverage extends to the entire national territory and covers medical, surgical, pharmaceutical and hospital expenses associated with COVID -19, as well as expenses for cancellation, interruption or extension of the trip, also by the same pandemic.
+This travel insurance is adapted to the new pandemic reality caused by COVID-19.
+Coverage extends to the entire national territory and covers medical, surgical, pharmaceutical, and hospital expenses associated with COVID -19, as well as expenditures for cancellation, interruption, or extension of the trip, also by the same pandemic.

 The objective is to guarantee that visitors can travel around the country, safe and with confidence.
 You can learn more about this here(opens in a new tab).

-This is a translation from the Portuguese official communications.
-The order provides for these measures, effective until 23:59 of April 15th, 2021.
+This article is a translation from the official Portuguese official communications.

-We hope this article was able to help you but if you have any questions we are happy to help.
-Just send us an email and we will clarify you with the current situation.
+We hope this article was able to help you, but if you have any questions, we are happy to help.
+Just send us an email, and we will clarify the current situation.